GabrielNegreirosLima/go-studies/README.md

 # Go Studies!

 Some of my Go studies.
-PRs and rewiews are welcome :)
+PRs and reviews are welcome :)

 ## The Go Programming Language book